top of page

 To position your business favorably for bonding approval:

-2. Ensure timely payments to subcontractors and suppliers.
+2. Ensure timely payments to subcontractors and material suppliers.

 Strong construction accounting practices are especially important, as surety companies carefully review financial statements when assessing bond applications.